Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Study Settings

 \paragraph{QH9. }To evaluate the benefit of self-consistency training in improving generaliation for the out-of-distribution (OOD) scenario, we adopt the QH9 dataset\footnote{The dataset is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.}~\cite{yu2023qh9}.
 This dataset is proposed to benchmark Hamiltonian prediction methods in chemical space, consisting of two subsets: QH-stable and QH-dynamic.
 Here we adopt the QH-stable subset (dubbed as QH9 hereafter), which consists of 130,831 stable small organic molecules with no more than 9 heavy atoms, as well as their corresponding Hamiltonian matrices.
 The Hamiltonian matrices are calculated with the B3LYP~\cite{becke1992density} exchange-correlation functional and the Def2SVP GTO basis set.
 To simulate an OOD benchmark, we divide the QH9 dataset into two subsets by molecular size (QH9-small and QH9-large) and further partition them into training/validation/test sets.
 Additionally, we establish a separate split setting for the generalization study on large-scale molecules(referred to as QH9-full).
 Comprehensive statistics related to these division settings are detailed in~\tabref{data-qh9}.

 \paragraph{MD22. }To evaluate the applicability of the Hamiltonian prediction model on large-scale molecules, we adopt the MD22 dataset~\cite{chmiela2023accurate} and focus on the Ac-Ala3-NHMe (ALA3) and DHA molecules.
-Since the MD22 does not contain Hamiltonian labels, we randomly sample 500 structures for each molecule as our benchmark and use PySCF~\cite{sun2018pyscf} to generate Hamiltonian matrices for these structures with the B3LYP exchange-correlation functional and the Def2SVP GTO basis set.
+Since the MD22 does not provide Hamiltonian labels (and energy and force labels are provided under a different exchange-correlation functional PBE), we randomly sample 500 structures for each molecule as our benchmark and use PySCF~\cite{sun2018pyscf} to generate Hamiltonian matrices for these structures with the B3LYP exchange-correlation functional and the Def2SVP GTO basis set.